Unpaid labor trend threatens to further undermine job market

 Current regulations for unpaid labor

 Despite the institute’s call for more government regulation, federal and state rules require that workers must be paid the minimum wage and overtime.
 Larger companies planning to take advantage of unpaid labor must follow provisions in the Fair Labor Standards Act.
 Under the FLSA, an unpaid internship must primarily benefit the intern, who must be closely supervised and not replace a paid position.
 Companies violating the law often must provide back pay, pay fines up to $1,100 per violation and damages that equal the amount of wages not paid.
-But the FLSA doesn’t apply to small businesses — companies with less than $500,000 in annual revenue — the sector that does most of the hiring in the U.S. However, if small businesses engages in interstate commerce, which can be as innocuous as accepting credit cards or placing phone calls to another state, they forfeit the exemption from the FLSA.
+But the FLSA doesn’t get started to small businesses — companies with less than $500,000 in annual revenue — the sector that does most of the hiring in the U.S. However, if small businesses engages in interstate commerce, which can be as innocuous as accepting credit cards or placing phone calls to another state, they forfeit the exemption from the FLSA.